Macular degeneration (AMD) is one of the leading causes of blindness in adults over the age of 50.

 Regular eye exams help your eye doctor to monitor your ocular health and facilitate easier detection of AMD.

 If you have a family history of AMD, be sure to inform your eye doctor during your exam.
-While these preventive measures may be helpful for many, with a genetic predisposition, preventing AMD may be difficult.

 Thankfully, these recommendations are not only preventative measures to reduce your risk of AMD, but can also be used to reduce AMD progression.